Ajay7616/ThalapathyVJ_Programming_Language/README.md

 ## Introduction
 ThalapathyVJ is a fan-made programming language inspired by the dialogues, songs, and titles from Actor Vijay's films.
 This language serves as a creative tribute to the actor and includes a variety of features such as mathematical operations, string manipulation, data types, logical operators, and more.

+## Who is Vijay?

+Vijay, is an Indian actor and playback singer who works in Tamil cinema.
+In a career spanning over three decades, Vijay has acted in 68 films.
+He has been referred to as "Thalapathy".

+For more details, click on it -> [Vijay (actor) on Wikipedia](https://en.wikipedia.org/wiki/Vijay_(actor))

+---

+## Origin of Idea

+I got this idea from two languages: **Bhai language** and **Rajini++**.
+I got inspired from them and made this language.

 ## Syntax Reference Table

 ### String Manipulation Functions